 Herbs to Heal the Gut in 2024

-During inflammation, the body produces chemicals that increase blood flow to the afflicted region, resulting in redness, warmth, swelling, and discomfort.
+When inflammation arises, the body produces chemicals that improve blood flow to the afflicted region, producing redness, warmth, swelling, and discomfort.

 While acute inflammation is a natural and beneficial reaction, chronic inflammation occurs when the body’s inflammatory response continues over a long time, possibly leading to numerous disorders including rheumatoid arthritis, cancer, or IBD.

-Gastrointestinal inflammation particularly refers to inflammation that occurs in the digestive system.
-Acute gastrointestinal inflammation is short-lived and disappears as the underlying cause is addressed.
+Gastrointestinal inflammation means swelling in the digestive system.
+Acute gastrointestinal inflammation is short-term and goes away once the cause is treated.

-On the other hand, chronic gastrointestinal inflammation, as observed in disorders like Crohn’s disease or ulcerative colitis, includes long-lasting inflammation of the digestive system lining.
+Chronic gastrointestinal inflammation, like in Crohn’s disease or ulcerative colitis, is long-lasting and affects the lining of the digestive system.

 Unlike acute inflammation, chronic gastrointestinal inflammation remains over time, leading to persistent discomfort, tissue damage, and possibly severe repercussions if not handled adequately.